Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

-Individuals who are pregnant, covered through Washington Apple Health, and have a substance use history may be eligible to receive CUP Women services provided by a CUP Women provider.
+Individuals who are pregnant, covered through Washington Apple Health, and have a substance use history may be eligible to receive SUPP services provided by a SUPP provider.

-The CUP Women Program is an inpatient, up to 26-day, hospital-based program for adult or adolescent individuals who are:
+The SUPP Program is an inpatient, up to 26-day, hospital-based program for adult or adolescent individuals who are:

-- Reduce harm to a birthing parent and their unborn baby who need medical stabilization for complications often present in chemically-dependent pregnant individual.
+• Reduce harm to a birthing parent and their unborn baby who need medical stabilization for complications often present in substance-dependent pregnant individuals.

 Grays Harbor Community Hospital